Prospective Student FAQs

 I am a graduate student on another IU campus.
 How do I get approved for a temporary intercampus transfer to IUPUI?

-Temporary intercampus transfers can happen administratively only if you are currently active in a graduate or professional program on an Indiana University campus, and there is a corresponding school or department on the IUPUI campus (see http://graduate.iupui.edu/admissions/programs.shtml).
+Temporary intercampus transfers can happen administratively only if you are currently active in a graduate or professional program on an Indiana University campus, and there is a corresponding school or department on the IUPUI campus.
+You can see what programs we offer by visiting our Graduate Programs webpage.
 You must initiate the request with your program advisor at your degree seeking campus.
 The program advisor then will email the intercampus transfers request to the corresponding graduate / professional program at the IUPUI campus.

 If the matching school on the IUPUI campus approves of the request, they will work with the IUPUI Office of the Registrar to make you eligible to enroll by submitting the approval, with your University ID and the IUPUI SIS program / plan codes that you should be term activated under.

 Intercampus transfers are not possible if there is not a corresponding school/department on the IUPUI campus.
 If this is the case you must apply for the Graduate Non-Degree (GND) program in order to take graduate level courses.
-For additional details on the GND Program visit http://graduate.iupui.edu/admissions/non-degree.shtml.
+For additional details on the GND Program visit our Graduate Non-Degree Program webpage.

 Do any of the graduate programs offer online courses?